we will be there for you

 We understand that your medical bills have likely placed you under a significant financial burden, so we don’t charge any upfront costs and our consultations are always free.

-Every Florida driver is required by law to have at least $10,000 of Personal Injury Protection (PIP) coverage on their car insurance, which will pay for a portion of your medical bills and lost wages following a car accident.
+Every Florida driver is required by law to have at least $10,000 of Personal Injury Protection (PIP) coverage on their car insurance.
+This will pay for a portion of your medical bills and lost wages following a car accident.
 If you purchased medical payments coverage as well, this will assist in paying for your medical treatment.

 However, many accident victims find that their medical treatment far exceeds this amount.
 In the absence of MedPay coverage, you may have to turn to your health insurance policy or pursue the at-fault driver for the remainder of your costs.